sak-h/16bit2rgb/README.md

 - --min_val specify the minimum pixel value
 - --max_val specify the maximum pixel value

-If you specify both --min_val and --max_val, it skip to find those values.
+If you specify both --min_val and --max_val, it skips to find those values.
 Otherwise, it tries to find those values in the specified files.